RahulModak74/Bayesian-Traffic-Prism/README.md

 We cover basic XSS / DOM XSS attacks in this code base.

-There are advanced XSS attacks/LDAP attacks that typically are experiecned by high risk websites such as banks.
+There are advanced XSS attacks/LDAP attacks/Polyglots that typically are experienced by high risk websites such as banks.

 But to counter them we need to track lot more data points like XSS headers which may impact performance.